 A tribute to Keisuke Honda, a free-kick maestro for club and country

 In the early part of the 21st century, we were treated to some brilliant performers from the Russian top flight.

 Vagner Love and Daniel Carvalho formed a fantastic partnership at CSKA Moscow, while Portuguese star Danny had a great few years with Zenit, and Argentine striker Alejandro Dominguez burst onto the scene at Rubin.

 However, perhaps the best performer of them all – or at least the one who made the most exciting contribution – was Keisuke Honda.

-Honda was too young for a place in the Japan squad for the 2006 World Cup, which meant unless you were an aficionado of the J1-League or one of the less notable Eredivisie clubs, your first glimpse of him would have been at CSKA.
+Honda was too young for a place in Japan’s 2006 World Cup squad which meant, unless you were an aficionado of the J1-League or one of the less notable Eredivisie clubs, your first glimpse of him would have been at CSKA.